-Agidens recognized this challenge and sought to develop a digitization solution using industry proven technologies to enhance safety and efficiency.
+Agidens recognized this challenge and sought to develop a digitization solution using industry proven technologies, such as TWTG’s NEON wireless sensors, to enhance safety and efficiency.
 In this article, we will explore Agidens’ solution in more detail and how it adds value to the bulk liquid storage industry.

 Digital Leap: Enhancing Safety & Efficiency in Bulk Storage

 The bulk liquid storage industry is facing increasing pressure due to declining margins, rising operational costs, and the need for greater efficiency in terminal operations.